 A large number of institutions engaged in R&D and innovation choose Gauteng as their preferred site of operation.
-The Innovation Hub buildings are fully occupied with a waiting list for accommodation.
+In 2008, the Innovation Hub in Pretoria was expected to be expanded to accommodate 40 high-tech SMME companies.
+In 2008, there were 68 companies in the hub's Incubation Programme, employing a total of 850 people.

-By mid-2007, Cisco Systems had indicated an interest in establishing a technology centre in the hub.
 The collaboration between Gauteng and the Department of Science and Technology has resulted in the province being included as part of the key programmes under the Co-operation Framework on Innovation Systems between Finland and South Africa (Cofisa).
-The 30-month Cofisa programme will focus on capacity development of key stakeholders and knowledge transfer between the first and second economies.
+The 30-month Cofisa programme will focus on the capacity development of key stakeholders and knowledge transfer between the first and second economies.